 NETs in the stomach are known as Gastric NETs.

-Clinically, gastric NETs are categorized into types I, II, and III.
+Clinically, gastric NETs are categorized into types I, II, III and some texts list a type IV.
 Gastrin is produced by G cells in the stomach after ingestion of food.
 Gastrin binds to cholecystokinin-2 receptors on ECL cells, which subsequently release histamine to activate parietal cells to produce hydrochloric acid.
 Acid production is regulated by negative feedback so that D cells in the antrum produce somatostatin that inhibits G cell production of gastrin.
 Therefore, in states where acid production is lacking (achlorhydria), there is compensatory G cell hyperplasia and hypergastrinemia that leads to ECL cell hyperplasia in an effort to boost acid production.
 Hypersecretory states with unchecked gastrin production, such as Zollinger–Ellison syndrome (ZES), are also predisposed to ECL cell hyperplasia and NET growth.
 Type I and II gastric NETs develop due to hypergastrinemia and ECL cell hyperplasia, while type III gastric NETs arise sporadically.

 Type I tumors are most common and represent 70–80% of all gastric NETs.
 They tend to be multiple, smaller than 1 cm in size, and are often discovered incidentally or during endoscopic evaluation for anemia.
 Their behaviour is typically indolent, and metastases are infrequent (occurring in <10% of patients for lesions <2 cm in size).
 Achlorhydric conditions associated with type I gastric NETs include chronic atrophic gastritis (e.g. from type A autoimmune gastritis or vagotomy).
 Although long-term use of proton pump inhibitor (PPI) leads to chronic hypergastrinemia, there have only been case reports of gastric NETs associated with PPI use.